 Here is where the demolition becomes a lullaby.

 If your faith is your mother tongue — if it was given before you knew it was being given — then you are not a student struggling to learn a foreign language.
 You are a child who woke up one morning and discovered they could speak.
 The grammar was already there.
 The vocabulary was already planted.
-The capacity was already wired into the architecture of your new heart.
+The capacity was already wired into your new heart.

 You did not learn grace.
 You were raised speaking it.

 And when you finally heard His voice and believed, it was not because you had mastered the language.
+It was because it was always your mother tongue.